The carbon offset API developer Patch confirms a $4.5 million round led by Andreessen Horowitz – TechCrunch

 Grunfeld said that the company would be spending the money to hire more staff and developing new products.
 From its current headcount of six employees, Patch intends to bring on another 24 by the end of the year.

 As the company expands, it’s looking to some of the startups providing carbon emissions audit and verification services as a channel that the company’s API can integrate with and sell through.
-These would be businesses like CarbonChain, Persefoni, and another Y Combinator graduate, SINAI Technologies.
+These would be businesses like CarbonChain, Persefoni and another Y Combinator graduate, SINAI Technologies.

-For project developers like CarbonCure, which makes direct air capture technology, companies like

-“An increasing number of businesses are taking leadership positions in an effort to reduce emissions to try to counteract global warming,” said Jeff Jordan, Managing Partner at Andreessen Horowitz.
+“An increasing number of businesses are taking leadership positions in an effort to reduce emissions to try to counteract global warming,” said Jeff Jordan, managing partner at Andreessen Horowitz.
 “Patch makes it much easier for companies to add carbon removal to their core business processes, aggregating verified carbon-removal supply and offering turn-key access to it to companies through an easy-to-implement API.”